MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/index.md

 This article describes the Windows 10 and UWP features that you can use in your desktop apps today.
 For a tutorial that demonstrates how to modernize an existing app to use many of the features described in this article, see the [Modernize a WPF app](modernize-wpf-tutorial.md) tutorial.

 > [!NOTE]
 > Do you need assistance migrating desktop apps to Windows 10?
-The [Desktop App Assure](/FastTrack/win-10-desktop-app-assure) service provides direct, no-cost support to developers who are porting their apps to Windows 10.
+The [App Assure](/fasttrack/products-and-capabilities#app-assure) service provides direct, no-cost support to developers who are porting their apps to Windows 10.
 This program is available to all ISVs and eligible enterprises.
 For more details on eligibility and about the program itself, visit [/fasttrack/win-10-app-assure-assistance-offered](/fasttrack/win-10-app-assure-assistance-offered).
 To get started now, [submit your request](https://fasttrack.microsoft.com/dl/daa).

 ## Windows UI Library